Keelan-Reilly/CNN_FPGA/README.md

 # Notes and Limitations

-- Input images must be preprocessed to 16×16 grayscale before transmission.
+- Images must be preprocessed to 28×28 grayscale and supplied as 784 bytes (.mem hex lines or raw .bin).
-- All weights are quantised integers; MAC operations use fixed-point arithmetic (no floating point).
-- UART TX/RX modules assume 8N1 format, 115200 baud rate, and 100 MHz input clock by default.
-- The pipeline is designed for sequential stage execution; parallelism or multi-frame batching is not supported.
+- The design uses sequential stage execution (no multi-frame batching).
-- Only single-digit classification is implemented (digits 0–9).
-- For custom datasets or clock rates, RTL parameters and UART settings may require modification.
-- No hardware support for image normalization or advanced preprocessing.
-- Verilator simulation is cycle-accurate but does not model UART timing or external hardware delays.
+- Quantised fixed-point (no floating point); ensure POST_SHIFT matches your export.
+- UART assumes 8N1 at the configured BAUD_RATE, clocked by CLK_FREQ_HZ.
+- The pooling module and dense address sequencer are designed for timing-clean, linear access into BRAM.
+- Verilator sim reports per-stage cycle counts; hardware timing will depend on your target and constraints.